CryptonightCanada/CRYPTONIGHTCANADA/README.md

 ### Hi there 👋

- -  🔭  This readme file will be a work in progress 🌱  because the it is currently being germinated
+ -   🔭   This readme file will be a work in progress because the it is currently being germinated  🌱
- -  👯  We are looking for peer assistance and fellow 🤔  Computer Scientists / Hobbiests / Idealists
+ -   👯   We are looking for peer assistance and fellow Computer Scientists / Hobbiests / Idealists  🤔
- -  💬  To Join our @CryptoNightCANADA TEAM PROJECTS. 📫  London, Ontario, Canada; Digital Asset Management
+ -   💬   Join our @CryptoNightCANADA TEAM PROJECTS.
+Centerally located within London, Ontario.  📫
- -  ⚡   and Cryptocurrency Wallets Coded Math Specialists working within the Blockchain on the World Wide Web.
+ -   ⚡    Cryptocurrency Wallet Math Coding Specialists working within the Blockchain for World Wide Web. ⚡

 <!--
 **CryptonightCanada/CRYPTONIGHTCANADA** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.